 FIASKO – Opera Installation

 FIASKO – Opera Installation / By K.A.U.&Wdowik / Blecharz Description FIASKO is a transeuropean opera installation that takes up the tradition of opera and transforms it into a contemporary, open form.
 Starting from the metaphor of the loss of voice and against the background of current European conflicts, the directorial team K.A.U. &Wdowik, composer Wojtek Blecharz and cinematographer Dino Osmanovic embarked on a cinematic journey to Europe’s easternmost border.
 Background From Germany across the Bay of Gdańsk to Kaliningrad, they encountered reverberating expressions of local traditions – such as a traditional costume group performing circle dances on the grounds of a former ammunition factory, the humming songs of Polish peasant women plucking down, or hunting horn players and bagpipers with imposing wind instruments.
 The artists combine their encounters with people, musical styles and stories in impressive images.
 Composer Wojtek Blecharz combines the musical material of the traditional groups in the film with alienated reminiscences from the classical opera repertoire and his own compositions.
-Team With local traditional clubs from Germany and Poland Actress – Magdalena Koleśnik Idea, Realization – K.A.U.&Wdowik (Bergmann, Reifler, Schönijahn, Wdowik) Composition – Wojtek Blecharz Musical direction – Johannes Harneit Dramaturgy – Matthias Mohr Stage and costume design –Rahel Kesselring Video editing – René Liebert Cinematography – Dino Osmanovic Production management –Theresa Willeke Cinematography – Dino Osmanovic Camera Assistant – Benjamin Schmid Production Management Travel – Silvia Dudek Collaboration Funded by Previous shows 2019 World premiere – Sophiensaele // Nowy Teatre // Hellerau European Centre for the Arts // studiobühne Köln Images by Rita Cuto and Killa Schütze
+Team With local traditional clubs from Germany and Poland Actress – Magdalena Koleśnik Idea, Realization – K.A.U.&Wdowik (Bergmann, Reifler, Schönijahn, Wdowik) Composition – Wojtek Blecharz Musical direction – Johannes Harneit Dramaturgy – Matthias Mohr Stage and costume design –Rahel Kesselring Video editing – René Liebert Cinematography – Dino Osmanovic Production management –Theresa Willeke Cinematography – Dino Osmanovic Camera Assistant – Benjamin Schmid Production Management Travel – Silvia Dudek Collaboration Funded by Previous shows 2019 studiobühne Köln 2019 European Centre for the Arts Dresden Hellerau 2019 Nowy Teatr Wasraw 2019 Sophiensaele Berlin (World premiere) Images by Rita Cuto and Killa Schütze

 FIASKO – FILM OPERA